godot-go/godot-go/README.md

 [Go](https://golang.org/) bindings for the [Godot Game Engine](https://github.com/godotengine/godot) cross-platform game engine. godot-go integrates into Godot through the Godot GDNative and NativeScript APIs through cgo.

+The project is currently under heavy development.
+The API should be considered __EXPERIMENTAL__ and is subject to change.
+The API is expected to become more stable as we get closer to a 1.0 release.

 ## Getting Started